CaseyThiessen/klarity-bwHPC-setup/README.md

 For more detailed documentation on Klarity, visit the official repo: https://github.com/klara-research/klarity

 ## Example: Attention Visualization

-### Prompt
-* Prompt:What do you see?
+Prompt: What do you see?
-* Answer:In the image provided, there are two distinct points — one red and one blue — located in the middle of a white background.
+Answer: In the image provided, there are two distinct points — one red and one blue — located in the middle of a white background.
 The red point appears slightly closer to the blue point.

 ### Attention Heatmap